 - An internally assessed portfolio of evidence which is assessed by centre staff

-- Portfolio is then externally assessed by One Awards to meet their Quality Mark Standard.
+- Portfolio is then externally assessed by The National Counselling Society to meet their Quality Checked Standard.

 All learning outcomes within each candidate portfolio must be assessed by Assessors in the centre.
 A reasonable sample of portfolios must then be assessed by an Internal Moderator to ensure consistency with national standards.

 Each candidate must create a portfolio of evidence which demonstrates achievement of all learning outcomes associated with each unit.

 The main pieces of evidence for the portfolio could include:

 - Assessor observation – completed observational checklists and related action plans

 - candidate and peer reports

 Learners who achieve this qualification could progress to:

 - Level 3 Certificates in Workplace Mentoring